schickling/chromeless/README.md

 ### How much does it cost to run Chromeless in production?

-> The monthly compute price is $0.00001667 per GB-s and the free tier provides 400,000 GB-s.
-The monthly request price is $0.20 per 1 million requests and the free tier provides 1M requests per month.
+> The compute price is $0.00001667 per GB-s and the free tier provides 400,000 GB-s.
+The request price is $0.20 per 1 million requests and the free tier provides 1M requests per month.

 This means you can easily execute > 100.000 tests for free in the free tier.